Skip to content

 Showing how to make crockpot crack chicken in a 4 step collage.

 • Add chicken and cream cheese.
-Pat the chicken breasts dry with paper towels so they don’t add any extra moisture to the crockpot crack chicken.
-Then place them in the bottom of the slow cooker in a single layer.
-Sprinkle the ranch dressing overtop and then evenly distribute the cubes of cream cheese over everything.
+Pat the chicken breasts dry with paper towels, then place them in the bottom of the slow cooker in a single layer.
+Sprinkle the ranch dressing overtop and then evenly distribute the cubes of cream cheese.

 • Cook until it shreds easily.
 Cover with the lid and cook on low for 5-6 hours or high for 3-4 hours.
 Once it is done cooking, shred the chicken right in the pot, pulling away at the meat using 2 forks.
 Then, add the green chiles, bacon, cheddar cheese, and green onions.